 Traditional progesterone only pill brands which contain levonorgestrel or norethisterone (which each have to be taken within a 3-hour window):

 Norgeston contains levonorgestrel, a synthetic form of progesterone.
 Like most other mini pills, Norgeston is taken back to back without a break, and most importantly it needs to be taken every day at the same time (within a three hour window).

 Most of our community reported neutral responses when asked about change to moods and body weight, however lots of women experienced irregular periods.

 Our users’ reviews report possible side effects including vaginal discharge, spots and tender breasts.

 “Had to stop combined pill due to raised blood pressure.
 Started on cerazette but too much intermittent bleeding.
 This has stopped that, but as each month goes by I feel more pms (particularly bloating/ swollen breasts & low mood) than I ever had on previous hormonal pills.“

-For more information, side effects and advantages/disadvantages of other progestogen-only pills including Aizea, Desomono, Desorex, Micronor and Nacrez, get the lowdown on our contraceptive pages.
-Our community reviewers will give you the full ins and outs of their own experiences.
+For more information, side effects and advantages/disadvantages of other progestogen-only pills including Aizea, Desomono, Feanolla, Lovima and Micronor, get the lowdown on each of their contraceptive pages.
+Our community reviews will give you the full ins and outs of individual experiences!